-Indicator Measure Description Components, Method, Additional Notes Rationale measure weighted by 50% of the students who qualify for the measure.
-If a school does not have the survey results documentation for a student, the student is treated as a non-response.
+Indicator Measure Des cription (Components, Method, Additional Notes Rationale Indicator Measure Description of the control of the cription If a school does not have the survey results documentation for a student, the student is treated as a non-response.
 If a student is non-response in the school's survey results, but the student's outcomes are captured via other valid means (e.g., Jacob France Institute or National Student Clearinghouse data), then the student will be counted as having the outcome.
 Students are excluded from this metric and the survey response rate if they are identified as being out of the labor force (see definition below).
 If a student updates his/her labor force status for maternity leave, chronic illness or any other reason, then the school is required to provide documentation of this update to DC PCSB.
 Schools should not automatically classify students who go on maternity leave as withdrawing from the labor force.
 DC PCSB will review these requests for a modification to labor force participation on a case-by-case basis during the annual data collection cycle.
 If a school graduates students with a Spanish GED and the student enrolls in ESL courses within the same school ("first school") or elsewhere, then they will not be included in the College and Career Readiness indicator cohort.
 The first school will receive credit for student achievement only.
 If the student does not enroll in ESL courses, the first school will still be required to track College and Career Readiness outcomes for this student.
-Students with a secondary credential who enroll in an adult education school's vocational program can be counted as entering the postsecondary education or training upon exit from the school.
-Students with a secondary credential who exit the reporting school and enroll in another school's career training program can be counted as entering postsecondary education or training by the reporting school.
+Students with a secondary credential who enroll in an adult education school's vocational program can be counted as entering the postsecondary education or training program can be counted as entering postsecondary education or training by the reporting school.
 Students who exit and enroll in another GED or secondary credentialing program are not counted as entering postsecondary.
+Students who exited in the program year but are enrolled Rationale